 - You want to create a master-detail or master-detail-detail scenario in which the user can drill down or navigate.

 Do not use the flexible column layout if:

 - You want to build a workbench or tools layout.
-The flexible column layout is not meant to provide a main panel with additional side panels on the left and/or right.
-If you want to display additional content to enrich the main content and to help the user better perform his/her tasks, please use the dynamic side content instead.
+The flexible column layout is not meant to provide a main column with additional side columns on the left and/or right.
+If you want to display additional content to enrich the main content and to help users better perform their tasks, use the dynamic side content instead.

 - You want to create a dashboard with context-independent pages.

 - You want to open multiple instances of the same object type.
-Please use the multi-instance handling floorplan instead.
+Use the multi-instance handling floorplan instead.

-- You want to split a single object into multiple panels, or you want to display a small amount of information.
+- You want to split a single object into multiple columns, or display only a small amount of information.

-- You want to embed the SAP Fiori launchpad or overview page into one of the panels.
+- You want to embed the SAP Fiori launchpad or overview page into one of the columns.

 As with all layouts, the flexible column layout is embedded in the shell bar of the SAP Fiori launchpad.
 From the shell bar, users have access to the launchpad services, including the home page, search, settings, and help.
 Apps are embedded in the shell and have little influence over its features.
 The shell bar also provides the back navigation and the app title, including the navigation menu.

 Depending on the current layout and display size, the flexible column layout consists of one, two, or three horizontally-aligned columns.
-Each column contains content which is not provided by the flexible column layout itself.
-The flexible column layout is not restricted to a specific floorplan as long as the desired floorplan is responsive down to phone size.
+Each column contains content that is not provided by the flexible column layout itself.
+The flexible column layout is not restricted to a specific floorplan, as long as the floorplan you use is responsive down to phone size.
 However, we recommend using the dynamic page.

 Size M (Tablet)

 There are three different layouts in size M: a full screen layout and two different 2-column layouts.
 There is no 3-column layout due to the limited width.
 However, you can still load 3 pages in size M. Instead of showing them all side-by-side, the user can switch between columns 1/2 and 2/3.